 How do you make it a little easier and a lot more fun?

-Well, I have a lot of resources for you and have written a few great starter posts as well.
+Well, I have a lot of free resources for you and have written a few great starter posts as well.

 Games are a great way to start bringing yoga to kids a little at a time.
 I have several posts with awesome games ideas for whole class activities.

 I also created some beautiful kids yoga games that you can download and print.